noahgibbs/self_conscious_dgd/10_Paths.md

 You can keep track of a current directory (or multiple.)
 But DGD won't mostly do it for you - you have to do it for yourself.

-The exception to this is that the Kernel Library (or Cloud Server) wiztool has an idea of the current directory if you inherit from it.
+The exception to this is that the Cloud Server wiztool has an idea of the current directory if you inherit from it.